September 8th, 2012

 Aglow International Sweetwater Community Lighthouse will host their monthly meeting on Tuesday, Sept.
 11, at 7 p.m. at the Holiday Inn Express, 300 SE Georgia Avenue.

 On Friday, Sept.
 7, 2012, many members of the 1962 class of Sweetwater High School will gather in Sweetwater to celebrate their 50th year reunion.
 This Homecoming will being at the Exes Tea and Pep Rally at Sweetwater High School for those classmates who have come in for Friday's activities.

 The Dual Credit Program at Sweetwater High School has been around for many years.
 In fact, SHS was one of the very first high schools in West Texas to partner with a college.
 The original partnership was with Texas State Technical College right here in Sweetwater.
 Many students took advantage of this program for many years and continue to do so now with the partnership of Western Texas College.
 WTC accredits the academic core courses, while TSTC continues its support by sponsoring specialty technology courses.

-The Sweetwater Police Department (SPD) received 49 calls for service, issued two citation and made one arrest on Jan.
-31, 2012.
+The Sweetwater Police Department (SPD) received 49 calls for service, issued no citations and made no arrests on Sept.
+5, 2012.

 Calls for service:

-The Nolan County Sheriff's Office (NCSO) had eight calls for service, served two civil papers and made no arrests on Jan.
-31, 2012.
+The Nolan County Sheriff's Office (NCSO) had four calls for service, served one civil paper and made two arrests on Sept.
+5, 2012.